|Please call our offices at 1-888-892-5462 to inquire about availability.|

 |AIG Travel Guard||Erin Rountree|

-Most climbers fly to Kathmandu (KTM) via Thailand, with an overnight in Bangkok.
-During your flight you will cross the International Date Line.
+During your flight to Kathmandu (KTM) you will cross the International Date Line.
 Travel time is approximately three days.
-If you would like to see the mountains as you fly into Kathmandu, make sure you sit on the right-hand side of the plane.
+If you want to see the mountains as you fly into Kathmandu, make sure you sit on the right-hand side of the plane.

 We suggest making a copy of the first two pages of your passport and keeping them in a separate bag as a backup.
 A copy should also be left with your emergency contact.